aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`model_plugins:Create Simple Data`
      - Creates an image by simulating single molecule localisations at a specified density.

+   * - :ref:`model_plugins:Create Track Data`
+     - Creates an image by simulating single molecule localisations diffusing in tracks that do not overlap in time.

    * - :ref:`model_plugins:Create Benchmark Data`
      - Creates an image by simulating single molecule localisations in a fixed location.